SpangleLabs/vidhash/README.md

-# Videohash
+# Vidhash
-A video hashing and checking library
+A perceptual video hashing and checking library, to detect similar videos, or videos containing similar scenes.

 ## Todo